apache/trafficserver/doc/developer-guide/jsonrpc/jsonrpc-architecture.en.rst

       }

-.. _rpc-error-code:

-Internally we have defined an ``enum`` class that keeps track of the errors that the server will inform in most of the cases.
-Some of this errors are already defined by the `JSONRPC`_ specs and some (``>=1``) are defined by |TS|.

-.. class:: RPCErrorCode

-   Defines the API error codes that will be used in case of any RPC error.

-   .. enumerator:: INVALID_REQUEST  = -32600
-   .. enumerator:: METHOD_NOT_FOUND = -32601
-   .. enumerator:: INVALID_PARAMS   = -32602
-   .. enumerator:: INTERNAL_ERROR   = -32603
-   .. enumerator:: PARSE_ERROR      = -32700

-      `JSONRPC`_ defined errors.

-   .. enumerator:: InvalidVersion     = 1

-      The passed version is invalid. must be 2.0

-   .. enumerator:: InvalidVersionType = 2

-      The passed version field type is invalid. must be a ``string``

-   .. enumerator:: MissingVersion = 3

-      Version field is missing from the request.
-This field is mandatory.

-   .. enumerator:: InvalidMethodType = 4

-      The passed method field type is invalid. must be a ``string``

-   .. enumerator:: MissingMethod = 5

-      Method field is missing from the request.
-This field is mandatory.

-   .. enumerator:: InvalidParamType = 6

-      The passed parameter field type is not valid.

-   .. enumerator:: InvalidIdType = 7

-      The passed id field type is invalid.

-   .. enumerator:: NullId = 8

-      The passed if is ``null``

-   .. enumerator:: ExecutionError = 9

-      An error occurred during the execution of the RPC call.
-This error is used as a generic High level error.
-The details details about the error, in most cases are specified in the ``data`` field.

 .. information:

    According to the |RPC| specs, if you get an error, the ``result`` field will not be set. |TS| will grant this.